GideonKruseman/PrioritizationC2EH/README.md

 # PrioritizationC2EH
 Data and model code used for the paper on evidence for breeding priority setting (Kruseman, et al. 2021).

+status: Under Development
+dated:  February 6, 2021
+Note:   if you want a heads-up when there is substantive informastion available please contact g.kruseman@cgiar.org

 # Overview
 This repository contains the relevant information to redo the analysis in the paper.
 It contains all the supplementary documentation, the model code, instructions for using the code and the links to the underlying data sources that were used.